AndyGura/gg-web-engine/documentation/docs/modules/core/base/math/quaternion.ts.md

 ### toEuler (static method)

-converts a quaternion to euler
+Converts a quaternion to euler

 **Signature**